 If you’re an ordinary user with a standard account, PayPal charges very few fees.

 - Selling: For US-based sellers using Standard credit/debit card acceptance, selling is 3.49% + $0.49 per sale when accepting PayPal digital payments and 2.99% + $0.49 per sale when accepting credit and debit card payments.
-But as we’ll explain in the PayPal Merchant & Processing Fees, Explained section below, these fees will be different if you’re using Advanced credit/debit card processing, if you’re accepting QR code payments, if you’re an eligible charity organization, if you’re selling internationally, or if other factors come into play.
+However, these fees will be different if you’re using Advanced credit/debit card processing, if you’re accepting QR code payments, if you’re an eligible charity organization and/or are taking donations, if you’re selling internationally, or if other factors come into play.
+We’ll detail these differences in the PayPal Processing Fees & Monthly Charges Explained section below.

 - Transferring Balance: Transferring money out of your PayPal account is typically free unless you need an expedited transfer, in which case you’re charged the Instant Transfer fee (see below).

-- Sending: Sending to friends and family within the US is free unless you’re taking the money out from a debit card, a credit card, or your PayPal Credit account.
-If so, you’re charged the same way as if you’re selling things through PayPal.
-To send money internationally, you pay:
+- Sending: Sending funds to friends and family within the US is free unless you’re taking the money out from a debit card, a credit card, or your PayPal Credit account.
+If so, you’ll pay a per-transaction fee of 2.9% + $0.30.
+To send money internationally, you pay a 5% transaction fee with a minimum payment of $0.99 or a maximum of $4.99, regardless of where you’re taking the money out from.

 PayPal Monthly Fees